DMVS-APAC/dm-video-finder-doc/README.md

 | shortFilter | string | To add a checkbox to filter out short videos.
 Details |

 ## shortFilter :
-The `shortFilter` query param enables to addition of filters ( API filters ) to get expected videos in search results.
-It also creates a checkbox in UI to control searchinng.
-It can add more than filters by `","`. like
+The `shortFilter` query param enables the addition of filters ( API filters ) to get expected videos in search results.
+It also creates a checkbox in UI to control searching.
+It can add more than 1 filter by adding a "," between values. like
 ```
 shortFilter=[exclude_channel_ids=tv]
 or